MicrosoftDocs/learn/learn-pr/iot/examine-iot-hub-message-routing/includes/7-message-routing-query-syntax.md

 ### Query expressions for message routing query based on message properties

 A query on message system properties needs to be prefixed with the `$` symbol.
 Queries on application properties are accessed with their name and should not be prefixed with the `$` symbol.
 If an application property name begins with `$`, then Azure IoT Hub searchs for it in the system properties, and it is not found, then it looks in the application properties.
-For example:
+The following examples show how to query on system properties and application properties.

 To query on system property contentEncoding